Burkina Faso: From colony to independence (1890s–1958)

 The French government finally suppressed the movement but only after suffering defeats.
 It also had to organize its largest expeditionary force of its colonial history to send into the country to suppress the insurrection.
 Armed opposition wracked the Sahelian north when the Tuareg and allied groups of the Dori region ended their truce with the government.

 French Upper Volta was established on 1 March 1919.
 The French feared a recurrence of armed uprising and had related economic considerations.
 To bolster its administration, the colonial government separated the present territory of Burkina Faso from Upper Senegal and Niger.

-The new colony was named Haute Volta, named for its location on the upper courses of the Volta River (the Black, Red and White Volta), and François Charles Alexis Édouard Hesling became its first governor.
+The new colony was named Haute Volta for its location on the upper courses of the Volta River (the Black, Red and White Volta), and François Charles Alexis Édouard Hesling became its first governor.
 Hesling initiated an ambitious road-making program to improve infrastructure and promoted the growth of cotton for export.
 The cotton policy – based on coercion – failed, and revenue generated by the colony stagnated.
 The colony was dismantled on 5 September 1932, being split between the French colonies of Ivory Coast, French Sudan and Niger.
 Ivory Coast received the largest share, which contained most of the population as well as the cities of Ouagadougou and Bobo-Dioulasso.

 France reversed this change during the period of intense anti-colonial agitation that followed the end of World War II.
 On 4 September 1947, it revived the colony of Upper Volta, with its previous boundaries, as a part of the French Union.
 The French designated its colonies as departments of metropolitan France on the European continent.

-On 11 December 1958 the colony achieved self-government as the Republic of Upper Volta; it joined the Franco-African Community.
+On 11 December 1958, the colony achieved self-government as the Republic of Upper Volta; it joined the Franco-African Community.
 A revision in the organization of French Overseas Territories had begun with the passage of the Basic Law (Loi Cadre) of 23 July 1956.
 This act was followed by reorganization measures approved by the French parliament early in 1957 to ensure a large degree of self-government for individual territories.
 Upper Volta became an autonomous republic in the French community on 11 December 1958.
 Full independence from France was received in 1960.